 - Guided Photography Tour with Golden Pagoda & Big Buddha

 Samrong Beach and Thongson Bay are the northernmost destinations in Samui.
-Lying side by side on the small cape between Big Buddha and Choeng Mon beaches, they offer splendid views to Koh Phangan located some 10 kilometres away.
-Both these coves are easily accessible as they host a good choice of hotels, from Melati Resort to Arayaburi Boutique Resort to NB Villa Saa just to name a few.
-These two coves (three, if you count the self-explanatory ‘Naturism Beach’, situated 100 metres east of Thongson Bay) are simply beautiful and feature clear crystal waters, powdery white sand, and the feeling like you have your very own private beach.
+Lying side by side on the small cape between Big Buddha and Choeng Mon beaches, they offer splendid views to Koh Phangan located some 10 km away.
+Both these coves are easily accessible as they host a good choice of hotels.
+These 2 coves (3, if you count the self-explanatory ‘Naturism Beach’, situated 100 metres east of Thongson Bay) are simply beautiful and feature clear crystal waters, powdery white sand, and the feeling like you have your very own private beach.

-- How to get there: Simply follow the coastal road heading north starting at Bophut.
+To get there, Simply follow the coastal road heading north starting at Bophut.
 Once passed Samui Big Buddha, turn left to take Tongsai Road which passes in front of Wat Plai Laem.
-Carry on heading north until you see signs to turn left toward Arayaburi Resort in Samrong Beach, or Melati Resort to get to Thongson Bay.
+Carry on heading north until you see signs to turn left toward Samrong Beach to get to Thongson Bay.

-Ban Tai Beach is a two-kilometre long strip of white sand located between Bang Po and Maenam beaches.
-It is often mistakenly called Bang Po from which it is only separated by a tiny rocky cape.
-Facing north, this beach is a haven of tranquillity featuring a good choice of resorts and bungalows such as Mimosa Resort, Belmond Napasai, By Beach Resort, and more.
+Ban Tai Beach is a 2-km-long strip of white sand located between Bang Po and Maenam beaches.
+It is often mistakenly called Bang Po from which is only separated by a tiny rocky cape.
+Facing north, this beach is a haven of tranquillity featuring a good choice of resorts and bungalows.
 Despite its quietness, Ban Tai’s location a short distance from Maenam Village permits guests to enjoy the liveliness of weekly events such as Maenam Walking Street (every Thursday).
 Apart from the few hotels settled near or on the beach, you could find cool independent beach bars and restaurants on Ban Tai.